mambwensanje/TrainNotificationProject/README.md

 # Train Service Delay Notifier 🚉

 This Python script monitors Transperth train services and sends you real-time alerts when a delay is detected for your selected line and station.
-You’ll get both a desktop notification and an SMS alert when your train might be disrupted — giving you time to plan an alternative route.
+You’ll get both a desktop notification and an SMS alert when your train might be disrupted, giving you time to plan an alternative route.

 The script runs every 5 minutes until the service is confirmed to be on time again.